This post may contain affiliate links. Please see my disclosure policy for more details.

 There’s been a huge amount of development and construction in Brisbane since my student days, with new high-rises popping up all over the place!
 See if you can spot the differences in the skyline in the pictures above.
 (It was total chance that I took a picture from the same spot when I revisited!)

-Living in Brisbane: Weather & Seasons
+3. Living in Brisbane: Weather & Seasons

-I’ll never forget the first steamy, summer downpour during my exchange year, when all the Aussies grabbed their body boards and rushed out onto the sports pitch to scoot around on their stomachs!
+I’ll never forget the first steamy, summer downpour during my exchange year.
+All the Aussies grabbed their body boards and rushed out onto the sports pitch to scoot around on their stomachs!

 The average maximum temperature in Brisbane is 29.4 degrees in the hottest month (January), and 20.4 degrees in the coldest month (July).

-Daylight Hours in Brisbane
+4. Daylight Hours in Brisbane

-Brisbane Beaches (or Lack of!)
+5. Brisbane Beaches (or Lack of!)

 Although it’s not quite the same as the real thing, there is a very cool man-made beach and lagoon at South Bank in the city.
 It gives a whole different vibe to the CBD when you can cross the river and relax on the sand or swim!

-Living in Brisbane: Things to Do
+6. Living in Brisbane: Things to Do

-As I mentioned, there are now plenty of cafes and restaurants in Brisbane, as well as bars and nightclubs in the city and nearby Fortitude Valley if that’s your thing.
+Despite the lack of beaches, there are still plenty of amazing things to do in Brisbane.
+As I mentioned, there are now plenty of cafes and restaurants in Brisbane, as well as bars and nightclubs in the city and nearby Fortitude Valley, if that’s your thing.

 Other Brisbane highlights include the City Botanic Gardens, cliffs at Kangaroo Point, and stunning views from Mt Coot-tha.
 Hopping on the City Cat ferry to eat at Eagle Street Pier is also fun!
-For more ideas, check out this blog post:

-Trips from Brisbane: Holiday Destinations
+7. Trips from Brisbane: Holiday Destinations

 Even though Brisbane isn’t a beach city, it lies smack-bang in the middle of the well-trodden backpacker route up the east coast.
 The city is ideally located to reach some of Australia’s most popular tourist destinations.

-Brisbane Insects & Wildlife
+8. Brisbane Insects & Wildlife